leishman/leishman.github.io/_posts/2015-02-05-op-return-transactions.md

 ![bitcoin transaction image]({{site.url}}/assets/images/posts/2015-02-05-bitcoin-tx.png)

 From here you can do anything you want, including creating your own protocol on top of the Blockchain utilizing this embedded data.
-The moon is the limit!
+One of the downsides to this, however is that such a protocol cannot support SPV (I think).
+This is something I will spend some more time thinking about.